 A lot of us were miserable.

-We had uh no fathers in our lives.
+We had no fathers in our lives.

 This is how I began the life of crime.

-You know, it just kind of spiraled out of control until a lot of violence taking place.
+You know, it just kind of spiraled out of control.

-We'd be doing drive-by shootings.
+We'll be doing drive-by shootings.

-It was like just a pot of so much boiling and ruining and I wanted to get revenge.
+It was like just a pot of so much boiling and brewing.

-I just continued down that path, and you know, um, there's a verse in the Bible that tells about reaping what you sow.
+And you know, there's a verse in the Bible that talks about reaping what you sow.

-I just asked God to go with me and to you know watch over me.
+I just asked God to go with me and to, you know, watch over me.

 You can buy a copy or copies for anyone.

-There's hardly a day that goes by, I don't think about him, that I wouldn't want to ask him questions.
+There's hardly a day that goes by I don't think about him that I wouldn't want to ask him questions.

 And my dad was a much better person than I am.

-Just I'm gonna be very blunt.
+Just, I'm going to be very blunt.

-He had you know, grew up in utter poverty.
+He had, you know, grew up in utter poverty.

-And his father worked so much because he had no money, he was an Irish immigrant, and he's out working all the time.
+He was an Irish immigrant, and he's out working all the time.

-So he's like being shuffled around from this relative to that relative to this relative, you know, turns 18, signs up and spends four years in the Pacific.
+So he's like being shuffled around from this relative to that relative to this relative.

-I said to him when he was dying, I said, you know, Dad, you're your life was hard.
+I said to him when he was dying, I said, you know, Dad, your life was hard.

-And he goes, No, I had a great life.
+And he goes, no, I had a great life.

 I'd been on Fox six months at that time.

-Now I'm in my completing my twenty-fifth year.
+Now I'm completing my 25th year.

 Lee Habib is with us.